North Fife and The River Tay

 Later still, the tangerine air, a tempting portal.

-Fused with April and June and adorned with ever-changing light.
+Time fused with April and June and adorned with ever-changing light.
 Mercurial May.

 Dark, inky stratocumulus undersides and hope stretching as far as the eye can see.